 I eventually stopped struggling to make every plugin work with

-work the way it did in Vim.
+evil-mode, or work the way it did in Vim.
 It was a bit unusual to be using

-up and down sometimes, but after a while, I didn’t mind it.
+C-p for up and down sometimes, but after a while, I didn’t mind it.

 Eventually, it became second nature to use those few Emacs bindings when I wasn’t editing.
 Then something occurred to me.